Winter in Korea! What to do and what to expect

 Here’s what you need to know for your winter trip to Korea!

-What’s the winter weather like in Korea?
+What’s the weather like in winter in Korea?

 Depending on what you’re used to for cold weather, you might find Korea’s winter weather ok!
 In December and February, the average temperatures are between 4/-4C, though in January it’s significantly lower, averaging 1°/-7°.
 In downtown Seoul, there’s usually not too much snow, and it usually doesn’t get in the way of any activities.
 Outside of the big city though, there can be a lot more snow requiring more preparation.
-In general though, winter here is pretty dry, so snow won’t be too much of a concern.
+In general though, winter in Korea is here is pretty dry, so snow won’t be too much of a concern.

 Skiing and snowboarding